chakra-ui/chakra-ui/.changeset/mighty-bags-deny.md

   - Slider: Add `showValue` prop to render the text value of the slider.
   - Select: Add `HiddenSelect` to ensure it works in form submissions.
+  - ColorMode: Fix type error when using the latest `next-themes`.
+  - Provider: Forward props to `ColorModeProvider` powered by `next-themes` for better customization.

 - **Toggle:** Add `Toggle` component for toggling between two states.
 It composes the `Button` component.